 Flavonoids contain several subclasses: flavonols, flavones, flavanones, flavan-3-ols, and anthocyanidins each constituting various health benefits.
 If you dive into a study of them, trying to figure out what to eat, it will soon seem like you jumped into a rabbit hole.

-vegetables and fruit daily.
+The easiest way to ensure your diet is rich in flavonoids is to consume vegetables and fruit daily.
 Throughout the week make sure your diet consists of a wide variety of colors: red, green, blue, orange, and yellow.
 It also doesn’t hurt to have an occasional glass of red wine or cup of tea throughout the week.